sai-sruthi/Peer-reviews-NLP/README.md

 	"reviews":
     [
         {
-        "text" : "The project can be improved"
-        },
-        {
+            "id" : 1,
             "text" : "This is an excellent project.
 Keep up the great work" },
         {
+            "id" : 2,
             "text" : "I liked the way reviews are written" }
-    ]

         {
+            "id" : 3,
             "text" : "This is an excellent project.
 Keep up the great work" }
+    ]
+}

 # Output text will also be in JSON format.
 Here is an example sent to /all endpoint with the above input text:
 {
     "reviews": [
         {
+            "id" : 1,
             "Criticism": "None",
             "Praise": "None",
             "Problem": "Present",